James Gegan Miller

-James (Jim) Gegan Miller is an American physicist, engineer, and inventor whose primary interests center around biomedical physics.
+James Gegan Miller is an American physicist, engineer, and inventor whose primary interests center around biomedical physics.
 He is currently a professor of physics, Medicine, and Biomedical Engineering, emeritus, at Washington University in St. Louis, where he holds the Albert Gordon Hill Endowed Chair in the Faculty of Arts and Sciences.
 He is notable for his interdisciplinary contributions to biomedical physics, echocardiography, and ultrasonics.

 Biography

 Miller grew up in St. Louis, Missouri, and received his bachelor's degree in physics, summa cum laude, from Saint Louis University in 1964.
 He went on to receive master's and doctoral degrees from Washington University in St. Louis in 1966 and 1969, respectively.
 His doctoral advisor was Daniel Isadore Bolef.

 Thereafter he was hired as assistant professor of physics and earned tenure 2 years later, in 1970.
 He is now Albert Gordon Hill Chair of the Faculty of Arts and Sciences and Director of the Laboratory of Ultrasonics.